SchneeHertz/aria2-indicator/README.md

 ## Features

-- Display the number of tasks currently downloading or seeding on the icon
+- Displays the number of currently downloading or seeding tasks on the icon
-- Show information about tasks currently downloading or seeding on the pop-up page
+- Shows information about currently downloading or seeding tasks in a popup page
-- Cancel download task
+- Cancels download tasks
+- Adds an option to "Send to Aria2" in the right-click menu for links

-> This extension cannot add download tasks or intercept browser download tasks.
-You need to work with other tools that can add download tasks and run Aria2 on your computer in order to use it properly.
+> This extension cannot intercept browser download tasks.
+Additionally, you need to run Aria2 on your computer for it to work properly.

 ## Screenshot